 The effects of delaying marriage and prioritizing education are clear:

-- Children of literate mothers are 50% more likely to survive past the age of 5 (Girls Not Brides).
+- Children of literate mothers are 50% more likely to survive past the age of 5.

-- Girls with a secondary education are six times less likely to marry being under age compared to those with little or no education (UNFPA).
+- Girls with secondary education are six times less likely to marry being under age compared to those with little or no education.

-- Women who receive education invest up to 90% of their earnings back into their own families (UNFPA).
+- Women who receive education invest up to 90% of their earnings back into their own families.

-- Investing in girls and their education means up to 5% more annual growth per capita in comparison to countries with the lowest levels of education (Girls Not Brides).
+- Investing in girls and their education means up to 5% more annual growth per capita in comparison to countries with the lowest levels of education.

 Here at Center for Girls, we strongly believe in the power of girls and women.
 We’re constantly thinking of new and innovative ways to tackle the issue of child marriage in our local communities.